DamianMorozov/NetUtils/README.md

 ## Telegram bot
 [@NetUtilsBot](tg://resolve?domain=NetUtilsBot)

-## Please, if this tool has been useful for you consider to donate
+### Please, if this tool has been useful for you consider to donate or click on ther `star` button
 [![Buy me a coffee](Assets/Buy_me_a_coffee.png?raw=true)](https://www.buymeacoffee.com/DamianVM)